 5. Further theory should be learned, although many instructors skip this, but basic meteorology and air law are essential.

 6. You’ll need to learn each part of the paramotor, and how to run a pre-flight check, this and number 5 are both explained in my book.

 7. Tangled lines happen regularly, so you should learn how to untangle a wing’s lines, or when it happens to you, you could be stuck in the field for hours trying to figure it out.

 8. You will need to learn how to start up the paramotor safely.
 Improper starting and lack of knowledge about starting has been the main cause of injury in the sport, so this is imperative.

-See my prop strike post HERE to read about the dangers, and to learn how to start a paramotor safely.
+See my prop strike post HERE to learn all about the dangers, and how to start a paramotor safely.

 9. You will need to start the paramotor up while wearing it on your back, and practice running with it, and get used to the feeling of being pushed along by the thrust of the propeller.

 If your chosen instructor/school doesn’t include all of the above in their course then you should choose another school, as this is all essential when learning how to fly a paramotor.

 Before we move on to clipping in and basic flight controls, find out exactly how a paramotor works here.